Black = Robin Murphy

-It’s all about patentability!
+It’s all about the patent!
 Inventions can be patented and that’s where the money is.
 A drug is a unique chemical formula–an invention!
+It’s what they call “intellectual property”.
 This is why the “medical/hospital complex” is not now, and never will be, interested in carrot juice–it’s not an invention!
-It doesn’t matter how many cases of cancer it cures; no research, no double-blind study, will ever be done on it!
+No double-blind study, will ever be done on it!

 The best way to describe the effect of drugs on the body is to use the example biologists use of Hernando Cortes.
 Cortes went into Mexico with an army and 2/3 of the population were wiped out–not by war, but by disease (gonorrhea, syphilis and smallpox) because they had never been exposed to smallpox virus or gonorrhea or syphilis ever in their thousands of years of being there; so, it was totally xenobiotic to their constitutions.